Kosi Bay: Ecology

 The Kosi palm has the largest leaf of any plant.
 Endemic species include the Kosi cycad and Kosi fern.
 It is one of very few places on earth where five different species of mangrove trees are found in one area.

 History

-Kosi Bay is the cultural capital of the ancient Tsonga Tembe kingdom.
-This is the original and natural home of the Tsonga people and their fish traps.
-The history of Vatsonga people on this land dates back some 1000 years.
+Kosi Bay is the cultural capital of the ancient Thonga Tembe kingdom.
+This is the original and natural home of the Thonga people and their fish traps.
+The history of AmaThonga people on this land dates back some 1000 years.
 Kosi Bay and Maputo Bay can be considered one land-area, traditionally belonging to the Africans.
 Kosi Bay was also known as Tembeland or Thongaland, but the name fell into disuse in early 1900s.
 When Britain colonised South Africa, Kosi Bay was annexed to Natal, while Maputo was annexed to Mozambique.

 Tourism

 Several tourism operators offer experiences in the area, including guided or self-sustained hikes along trails that offer the opportunity to experience the ecosystem up close, walking across sand dunes, along pristine beaches and through coastal forest.